Wear & Tear

 Key fob battery replacement, 2nd December 2006

 Simple story.
 One cold day I went to unlock the car with the remote and nothing happened.
 Had to use the old key-in-the-door method.
 As the same keyfob had been used pretty much continuously for 2 years 5 months I figured it's battery probably needed replacing.
 Fortunately I found just the info I needed on the web.
-Click here for the link - excellent page with step by step instructions and photos.
+Excellent page with step by step instructions and photos.

 New Lighting ECU, 59,200 miles, 22nd May 2006